 - Regularly working more than 10 hours a day can also increase your risk of stroke by 29%.

-- Working more than 11 hours of overtime a week leads to increased depression risk.
+- Working more than 11 hours a day leads to increased depression risk.

 - Working 12 hours days increases your risk of making mistakes at work by 23%.